-Serbia: Gas energy supply, Azerbaijan Gas is nice but unrealistic political story28.
-April 2015. / News Serbia Energy
+Serbia: Gas energy supply, Azerbaijan Gas is nice but unrealistic political story, News Serbia Energy

 By the end of year, Serbia should agree with the European Commission upon the financing of the construction of a gas connector with Bulgaria, by which our country would gain access to the gas from Azerbaijan, the Minister of Mining and Energy, Aleksandar Antic, announced after the delegation of the Serbian Government returned from this country.